If you’re reading this, you probably want to know how to get started in API hacking. Well, you’ve come to the right place!

 If so, this can usually emphasize access control issues.

-When you penetration APIs, this is called Broken Object Level Authorization, or BOLA.
+When you pentest APIs, this is called Broken Object Level Authorization, or BOLA.
 If you are used to hacking web applications, this is also known as Insecure Direct Object Reference (IDOR).
 BOLA… IDOR… call it whatever you like.

 Another way to exploit broken access control is by using a technique called “path traversal.”
 This technique takes advantage of vulnerabilities in the web server’s file system.
 By submitting specially crafted input values, an attacker can navigate through the file system and access files and folders that they should not have access to.